Tortricinae

 (NCBI-index: 1.144650)

 A common leafroller is the Cyclamen Tortrix (Clepsis spectrana).
-The forewing is pale yellow-brown, sometimes a little reddish, with a variety of speckles.
-The dark brown transverse band halfway down the wing and the dark brown spot near the apex are very striking.
-The flying period is in two generations from May to September and the wingspan is 16-22mm.
+The forewing is pale yellow-brown, sometimes a little reddish, with various speckles.
+The dark brown transverse band halfway down the wing and the dark brown spot near the apex are striking.
+The flying period spans two generations, from May to September, and the wingspan ranges from 16 to 22 mm.
 The larvae feed on the spun leaves and flowers.
-Host plant: Willow, Meadowsweet, Yellow Flag, Nettle, Honeysuckle, Cyclamen, Strawberry, and Hop.
+Host plant: Willow, Meadowsweet, Yellow Flag, Nettle, Honeysuckle, Cyclamen, Strawberry, Hop.
 Dutch name: Koolbladroller.
 Frisian name:

 Flying period: